CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 The CURL plugin must be enabled in PHP.

 ##Code
-The code is located in the CHAOS folder.
+The code is located in the *src* folder.
 The file structure matches the namesspaces used and should be preserved for easy use (see examples).

-##Examples
-For now there is only one example, the index.php file, which demonstrates how to connect to a Portal API and retrieve data.
 All public functions and classes have been documented in-code with [PHPDoc](http://www.phpdoc.de/) syntax,
 which should enable code completion and type hinting in most modern code IDE's.

+##Examples
+The examples are located in the *examples* folder.
+To run the examples copy the contents of the src folder
+to any path where PHP is configured to look for classes.
+The easiest solution is to copy the source files
+to the same folder as the example you want to run.

 ##Reporting problems
 If you encounter any problems using this project, please report them using the "Issues" section of the projects Github page.